 Remember

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 51.
-In our text today we see how God's people must fear, or reverence, the Lord.
-In our text today Jerusalem feared the Babylonians who threatened to harm them instead of remembering the Lord who had delivered them.
-In making application we will face enemies who will threaten us and will cause us to be fearful.
-Our proper response is to remember what God has done for us, the promises in His Word, and we should fear and reverence our Lord.
+Today, we continue in the Book of Isaiah with Chapter 51.
+Our text today shows how God's people must fear or revere the Lord.
+In today's text, Jerusalem feared the Babylonians who threatened to harm them instead of remembering the Lord who had delivered them.
+In making an application, we will face enemies who threaten us and cause us fear.
+Our proper response is to remember what God has done for us and the promises in His Word, and we should fear and reverence our Lord.
 How about you?
-Are you facing an enemy in your life.
+Are you facing an enemy in your life?
 Let us learn from our text today to remember that we are to fear the Lord for what He has done and what He will do instead of the threats of the enemy.

 .